 Step 6: Build Your Strategy to Implement Each Initiative

-Now that you have your goals and objectives and you know what you are working towards (your vision), it’s time to identify the strategy and plan on how you will implement these initiatives.
-It’s best to break it down to a weekly schedule that you can revisit throughout the year to ensure you stay on track.
+Now that you have your goals and objectives and know what you are working towards (your vision), it’s time to identify the strategy and plan how to implement these initiatives.
+It’s best to break it down to a weekly schedule you can revisit throughout the year to ensure you stay on track.

 Here is an example of how you can break down your goals to hit a yearly revenue goal.
 For argument’s sake, let’s say you have a 3-year vision of hitting $10M in revenue; how much do you need to make this year to be on track for that goal?